proust01/wine-search-app/README.md

 For first task, it started with using Node.js and Express libraries. <br>
 Basically, It's used a MVC design pattern. from the repositories, you will see Model, View(Frontend), Controller(routers).<br>
 It has one model(productModel) and 2 routers (breakdown, product).
-They all designed to deliver expected output from requested API.(Ex. /api/breakdown/year/{lotCode} )
+They all designed to deliver expected output from requested API.
+<br>(Ex. /api/breakdown/year/{lotCode} )

 # Getting Started with Wine Search App (Backend)